 It’s my second time in Bangkok.
 The first was in 2011, and that was also my first time to travel solo, and first trip abroad ever.
 That’s why Bangkok is special to me! 🙂

 There are different types of boat river taxis, but the one for tourists (blue flag) costs 40 baht per one way trip.
-It doesn’t matter where you’re going, be it just to the next station or the farthest one.
+It doesn’t matter where you’re going, be it just to the next station or to the farthest one.
 If you’re gonna explore the area a lot, it’s best you get the all-day pass for 100 baht.
-When not sure where to alight, just tell the person in the ticket booth where do you wanna head and ask how many stops ’til you get there.
+When not sure where to alight, just tell the person in the ticket booth where you are heading and ask how many stops ’til you get there.
 They’ll let you know.
 If I remember correctly, mine was 8 stops.

-I headed to grab a lunch in a restaurant nearby, then to the ferry station to catch a boat going back to the BTS station.
+For lunch, I grabbed something in a restaurant nearby, then went to the ferry station to catch a boat going back to the BTS station.
 Jane said she’ll meet me in this mall called Terminal 21.

 From Saphan Taksin, I went down to Siam interchange station.
 You can see Siam Paragon from there, one of the biggest shopping centres in Asia.
 I would have loved to go inside again, but I decided to head straight to Asok station, 4 stops away from Siam, where Terminal 21 is.